September 16, 2007 Issue

 Model of Insect Wings' Wake Vortex

 This photo (hi-res version) shows the wake of an insect model towed in water, with magnetic forces simulating the effect of the insect's beatings wings.
-To learn more, visit Yakov Afanasyev, Memorial University of Newfoundland (and scroll down).
 For a different kind of investigation of insect flight, see Michael Dickinson's Fly-o-Rama, which includes a robotic fly and a flight simulator for flies.

 Worth a Look